outscale/cluster-api-provider-outscale/docs/src/topics/config-security.md

 ## Restricting access to a cluster

-By default, the bastion and Kubernetes API load-balancer security groups accept trafic from the internet (source range: `0.0.0.0/0`).
-You might want to restrict access to known IP ranges by setting `allowFromIPRanges`.
+By default, the bastion and Kubernetes API load-balancer security groups accept traffic from anywhere (source range: `0.0.0.0/0`).
+To improve security, restrict access to known IP ranges by setting `allowFromIPRanges`.

 ```yaml
 apiVersion: infrastructure.cluster.x-k8s.io/v1beta1